RVIRUS0817/Python/README.md

-# Use
+# terminate-aws

-## terminate-aws
+## Use
-Script to identify and remove aws service by tag in Lambda
+Script to identify and remove aws service by tag in Lambda(Python)
 https://blog.adachin.me/wordpress/archives/4466

 ## conditions